yoland68/rfcs/README.md

     - Fork this repo.

     - Create your proposal as `rfcs/0000-my-feature.md` (where "my-feature" is descriptive).
+Don't assign an RFC number yet, that will be done when the PR is merged.
+Make sure to place the file in the `rfcs` directory.

     - Submit a pull request.
 A new thread in [Discussions](https://github.com/comfy-org/rfcs/discussions) will be made automatically.